MohamedFadl2344/MohamedFadl2344/README.md

 - Component-based architecture with React
 - Focus on performance & accessibility
 - Modular, maintainable codebases
-- Passionate about modern front-end ecosystems (Next.js, TypeScript, Tailwind CSS)
+- Passionate about modern front-end ecosystems (TypeScript, Tailwind CSS)

 I believe great front-end engineering is about delivering experiences that are not only usable but delightful.